opacam/Cohen3/README.rst

 Features
 --------
-Cohen3 is known to work with various clients
+The original `Coherence Framework` were know to work with different kind of dlna/UPnP clients and Cohen3 should also work for them:

     - Sony Playstation 3/4
     - XBox360/One